post workout recovery

 • Better coordination and concentration in training or competitions.

-• Less risk from injury or illness.
+• Less risk of injury or illness.

 • More motivation and desire to face training and competitions.